matthiaskoenig/livermetabolism-site/README.md

 # start nginx service
 docker-compose up --build -d
 ```

-or simply use the the `./deploy.sh`
+### update
+Execute the `./deploy.sh` script which downloads the latest changes and updates the page.

 ## TODO
 ### minor